KimpossibleG/billfold/README.md

 2. Take a pic of the receipt
 3. Divvy it up
 a.
 Click on an item
+b.
 Select appropriate person
-Selecting multiple people splits evenly update split percentages* paypal request*
+c.
+Selecting multiple people splits evenly
+d. update split percentages*
+e. paypal request*

 ### Dependencies:
   - if we use paypal, we need user authentication